 This service is for *one* machine.
 If you’re sending multiple machines, order this service multiple times.
 For example: if you’re sending 5 laptops, order quantity x5 of this service.

 This is a standalone send-in service (where you send a computer for Minifree to work on).
-Your system will be worked on by Leah Rowe, the found and lead developer of both osboot and libreboot, and a competent electronics person.
-3 year guarantee provided, after your product has been serviced.
+Your system will be worked on by Leah Rowe, the found and lead developer of libreboot, and a competent electronics person.
+5 year guarantee provided, after your product has been serviced.

 Price is in GBP (British Pounds, £).
 This service is offered *worldwide*, to all countries.
-Profits from Minifree operations are used to fund research/development on osboot and libreboot.
+Minifree sales are conducted specifically to fund research/development on Libreboot.

-Please ask before ordering this, to know if your system is suitable for this service.
-Minifree will flash coreboot, osboot, libreboot or heads firmware, as per your specification.
+Please ask before ordering this service, to know if your system is suitable for this service.
+Minifree will flash coreboot, libreboot or heads* firmware, as per your specification.
 When you order, instructions will be provided for sending your machine in for servicing.